-- (1) SARs granted to Ms. McLean and Mr. Tamlin are compensation for Morguard-related services and are included here for complete disclosure purposes only.
-All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation. - (2) Amounts reflect total 2018 non-equity incentive plan compensation.
-All compensation for Ms. McLean and Mr. Tamlin was paid by Morguard, and there is partial reimbursement (Ms. McLean) or no reimbursement (Mr. Tamlin) by the Trust for such compensation. - (3) Ms. McLean ceased being an officer of the Trust on November 19, 2018. - (4) Mr. Tamlin was appointed an officer of the Trust on November 19, 2018.
+(1) SARs granted to Mr. Tamlin are compensation for Morguard-related services and are included here for complete disclosure purposes only.
+All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation.

+(2) Amounts reflect total 2019 non-equity incentive plan compensation.
+All compensation for Mr. Tamlin was paid by Morguard, and there is reimbursement by the Trust for 66 percent such compensation